yoember/yoember.github.io/index.md

 Try out Request Invitation button again, check your browser's console messages and open the Firebase website, and check your app dashboard.
 You will see, that the email address, which you just saved on your home page, is sent to Firebase and it is saved on the server.

-* Remember to restart your Ember server, or else you'll have problems with the newly installed EmberFire addon.
+* Remember to restart your Ember server, otherwise you'll have problems with the newly installed EmberFire addon.

 Well done!

+*Please note that your database is public with the above settings.
+This is fine for practicing and learning.
+However you should implement authentication and using a closed database when you build your next real application.
+You can learn more about it in the official [EmberFire Guide](https://github.com/firebase/emberfire/blob/master/docs/guide/README.md).*

 ### Promise and the `this` context in javascript (+ playing with ES5 and ES6 a little)